guangxush/LearnEng/Dictation/README.md

 164. Bigs Sur Highway is a stretch of Highway 1 that encompasses some of the most breaktaking senery in the world.
 An 90-mile long  destination; it hugs land's edge from the dramatic Carmel Highlands through the towering nedwoods of rustic Big Sur.

 165. If I said to you, McDonald's "I'm gonna shoot through to Maccers this arvo", what would I be saying?
-I have no clue.
+I have no clue(I have no idea/ any clues/I don't know).

+166. September 25, 1959 As hundreds of US Army trops stand guard, 9 black students are escorted into Central High School in Little Rock, Arkasas.
+That happens 2 days after unruly crowds froced the children to withdraw from trying to enter the all white school;